MairamKenzh/Employee-Database-Management/README.md

-# Employee Database Management System
+Employee Database Management System
-## Description
+Project Description
-The Employee Database Management System is a simple Java application that demonstrates CRUD (Create, Read, Update, Delete) operations on an employee database.
-It integrates a PostgreSQL database with Java using JDBC and follows Object-Oriented Programming (OOP) principles like encapsulation and modularity.
-The project allows users to create, retrieve, update, and delete employee records.

-## Instructions on How to Run the Program
-1. Prerequisites
-Java JDK: Ensure Java JDK 17 or higher is installed.
-PostgreSQL: Install and configure PostgreSQL on your system.
-IDE: Use IntelliJ IDEA or any other Java-compatible IDE.
-Maven: If Maven is not installed, download and configure it.
-2. Set Up the Database
-Open pgAdmin or any PostgreSQL client.
-Create the database:
-sql
-create database employee_db;
-Connect to the employee_db database: sql
-Копировать код
-\c employee_db;
+This Java application interacts with a PostgreSQL database to manage employee data using JDBC.
+It implements CRUD (Create, Read, Update, Delete) operations on an employee table.
+The application consists of two main classes:

+Employee: Represents an employee entity.
+EmployeeData: Handles database operations using JDBC.
+The program adheres to Object-Oriented Programming (OOP) principles, ensuring modularity and encapsulation.

+Requirements
+Database Setup
+Create a database named employee_db in PostgreSQL.
-Create the employee table:
+Create the employee table by running the following SQL script: sql
-sql
 Копировать код
 create table employee (